wesql/wescale/README.md

 client-side connection pools, SQL retry libraries, online DDL tools like gh-ost and pt-online-schema-change, and more.
 <br/>
 As a database proxy, WeScale serves as a crucial bridge between the application layer and the database layer.
 It leans towards the application side, offering features specifically designed to simplify the developer experience.
-These include:
+These include:<br/>
-- Server Side Connection Management: Efficiently manages database connections to prevent issues like max_connections limits.
+- Server Side Connection Management: Efficiently manages database connections to prevent issues like max_connections limits.<br/>
-- Read-Write Splitting: Automatically routes read queries to replicas and write queries to the primary node.
+- Read-Write Splitting: Automatically routes read queries to replicas and write queries to the primary node.<br/>
-- Read-After-Write Consistency: Ensures that data written to the primary node is immediately available on replicas for subsequent reads.
+- Read-After-Write Consistency: Ensures that data written to the primary node is immediately available on replicas for subsequent reads.<br/>
-- Load Balancing: Distributes queries intelligently across replicas to optimize performance.
+- Load Balancing: Distributes queries intelligently across replicas to optimize performance.<br/>
-- Transparent Failover: Automatically handles database failovers while keeping application connections intact.
+- Transparent Failover: Automatically handles database failovers while keeping application connections intact.<br/>
-- DeclartiveDDL & OnlineDDL: Simplifies schema changes by allowing developers to define schema changes declaratively and apply them online.
+- DeclartiveDDL & OnlineDDL: Simplifies schema changes by allowing developers to define schema changes declaratively and apply them online.<br/>
-- Branch: Enables developers to create a branch of the database for testing and development purposes.
+- Branch: Enables developers to create a branch of the database for testing and development purposes.<br/>
-- Transaction Chopping: Splits large transactions into smaller chunks to prevent long-running transactions from blocking other queries.
+- Transaction Chopping: Splits large transactions into smaller chunks to prevent long-running transactions from blocking other queries.<br/>
-- Filters & Wasm Plugin: Allows developers to write custom filters using WebAssembly to extend WeScale's functionality.
+- Filters & Wasm Plugin: Allows developers to write custom filters using WebAssembly to extend WeScale's functionality.<br/>
-- Native Authentication & Authorization: Supports MySQL native authentication and authorization methods.
+- Native Authentication & Authorization: Supports MySQL native authentication and authorization methods.<br/>

 # Getting Started
 * To [Get Started On Your Local Machine](doc%2Ftoturial%2F00-Deploy%26Debug.md) with WeScale, simply clone the repository and follow the installation instructions